pibloob/python_todo/README.md

 ## License

 This project is open source and available under the [MIT License](LICENSE.md).
 You are free to use, modify, and distribute this software in accordance with the license.
-For more details, see the LICENSE file in this repository.